in-hub/incore-docs/InCore.Foundation/UpdateManager.rst

 progress
 ++++++++

-This property holds the progress of the current operation.
+This property holds the percentage progress of the update installation operation.

 :**› Type**: SignedInteger
 :**› Signal**: progressChanged()